 - All that matters is their comfort.
 Your spouse is ready to move mountains for themselves and their family, but won’t even lift a needle for you.
 For example, they drag you to visit their family on every holiday, but they find excuses to meet your sick parents.
+It is important to find a balance and both partners should be willing to adjust.
 In a relationship, you might have to do things that are outside your comfort zone, but that should happen from both sides.
 A selfish husband/ wife simply ignores their spouse’s happiness.

 - They always come first.
 No matter how busy you are or what priorities you have, your spouse thinks that they have to be your first priority.
 They demand your attention, expect you to treat them like royalty and always follow their orders.
 For example, both of you are running late to work, but your spouse insists you to drop them at their office and then go to your workplace, which is on the other side of the city.

 - Your life is filled with their choices.
 Right from the day-to-day decisions like what you can buy for your birthday to major ones like which career to choose — all decisions are taken by your spouse.
 If this is how your life is, then your spouse is running your life.
 Your spouse has every right to make suggestions, guide you and help you, but a selfish spouse decides things for you in such a way that they are more beneficial to them than to you.